 Who should apply?
 Loyal American Airlines flyers who want a more high-end experience can squeeze a lot of value out of this card, but it’s not a great fit for homebodies or those who like options when booking their travel.

-Read more about the Citi/AAdvantage Executive World Elite Mastercard.
+Read more about the Citi/AAdvantage Executive World Elite Mastercard or jump back to this card’s offer details.

 IHG® Rewards Club Premier Credit Card: Best for IHG hotel points